schwarzkopfb/diligent_assessment/README.md

 This repository consists of 3 main folders and some configuration and manifest files.

-- `prisma` dir contains the database schema and initial "migration" file for a PostgreSQL datastore - used by the backend.
-Prisma ORM is chosen because of it's compatibility with AWS Aurora and the easy, reliable management of migrations as well as its superior development experience with Node.js.
+- `prisma` dir contains the database schema and initial "migration" `sql` file for a PostgreSQL datastore - used by the backend.
 - `public` is the classic "wwwroot", containing static assets served directly and a special `index.html` which is used as a template for the final client html.
 - in `src` there are two subdirectories: `client` and `server` containing the source files for the frontend and the backend respectively.